-To date, Aventus Group is considered to be one of the higher quality loan originators that are available to P2P investors.
-PeerBerry now is one of the largest European P2P platforms, and Aventus Group is the largest loan originator on PeerBerry.
+To date, Aventus Group is considered to be one of the higher-quality loan originators that are available to P2P investors.
+PeerBerry is now one of the largest European P2P platforms, and Aventus Group is the largest loan originator on PeerBerry.
 Even if Aventus Group seems better placed than most, how are things going right now?
 And what’s the outlook for the rest of the year?
-These and other Explore P2P questions on how Aventus Group plans to safely navigate the company through the coming months answers Andrejus Trofimovas, CEO of Aventus Group.
+These and other Explore P2P questions on how Aventus Group plans to navigate the company through the coming months safely, answers Andrejus Trofimovas, CEO of Aventus Group.

 Many of the loans on PeerBerry are Polish loans issued by Aventus group companies.
 What impact will the new laws in Poland capping fee levels have on Aventus?
 Does Aventus plan to keep issuing new loans in the country?
 What percentage of the loan portfolio of Aventus is in Poland?
 Are the loans issued after 1 April compliant with the new law?

 As the operating costs are decreasing now (we are paying back a significant part of the p2p debt, we’ve to decrease marketing costs significantly, as no marketing is needed now for loan issuing), we are planning to work profitably in the future as well.
-For instance, March was one of the most complicated months for us, however, we’ve managed to get approximately 0,8 million Eur monthly (!) profit in March.
+For instance, March was one of the most complicated months for us; however, we managed to get approximately 0,8 million Eur monthly (!) profit in March.
 Preliminary 2020, Q1 Aventus result was 2,5 million Eur Net profit.
 We don’t have any doubt about the profitability of our operations in 2020.

-The most complicated situation is in Kazakhstan because of Government introduced “credit holidays”, however even in such circumstances we are managing to get approx. 50% of planned cash flow on time.
+The most complicated situation is in Kazakhstan because of Government introduced “credit holidays”; however, even in such circumstances, we are managing to get approx. 50% of planned cash flow on time.
 The rest is just postponed for 3 months, which is not critical for us at all.

 This interview you can also find on explorep2p.com.